 If you are unsure whether your workplace injury qualified as longshoremen or seaman, contact our maritime attorney to ensure that your rights are protected.

-Longshoremen injured on the job have the rights and remedies available to them under the Unite States Longshore and Harbor Workers’ Compensation Act (LHWCA or USL&H).
+Longshoremen injured on the job have the rights and remedies available to them under the United States Longshore and Harbor Workers’ Compensation Act (LHWCA or USL&H).
 This Act provides speedy wage replacement while the longshoreman is treating and recovering from his injury.
 Additionally, it covers medical costs and disability.
 These remedies can be administered quickly, however, the Act does not provide longshoremen with an action against their employer for negligence causing the injury.
-In limited circumstances, there may be a cause of action against the ship owner for longshoremen injured aboard a ship that is not owned by their employer.
+In limited circumstances, there may be a cause of action against the shipowner for longshoremen injured aboard a ship that is not owned by their employer.

 The following statutes and common law apply to seamen injured in the course of their employment.

 - General Maritime Law

 - Doctrine of Unseaworthiness